jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 We first need to create records in the source Kafka topics.
 It is performed by executing the data generator app (*producer.py*).
 See [part 1](/blog/2023-08-10-fraud-detection-part-1) for details about the generator app and how to execute it.
 Note that we should connect to the VPN server in order to create records from the developer machine.

-Once executed, we can check the source are created and messages are ingested.
+Once executed, we can check the source topics are created and messages are ingested.

 ![](source-topics.png#center)